What is the Carrying Amount?

 Carrying amount and market value differ in many ways, as listed below:

-- Carrying amount is the value of an asset as it appears on the balance sheet and is acquired after deducting its depreciation value and impairment expenses.
-The market value of an asset, on the other hand, depends on supply and demand, where if the demand is high, its value increases and if the demand is low, its value decreases.
+- Carrying amount is the value of an asset as it appears on the balance sheet and is acquired, after deducting its accumulated depreciation and impairment expenses.
+The market value of an asset, on the other hand, depends on supply and demand, where if the demand is high, its value increases, and if the demand is low, its value decreases.